Stephanie S. Tolan

-Stephanie S. Tolan (born 1942 in Ohio) is an American author of children's books.
+Stephanie S. Tolan (born 1942, in Ohio) is an American author of children's books.
 Her book Surviving the Applewhites received a Newbery Honor in 2003.
 She obtained a master's degree in English at Purdue University.
 Tolan is a senior fellow at the Institute for Educational Advancement.
-She lives in Charlotte, North Carolina, with her husband.
+As of 2015, she lived in Charlotte, North Carolina, with her husband.
 Her papers are kept at the University of Central Missouri.